The tenant advocate will stop bullying of tenants: support H1814

 I am Jerry Halberstadt, the Coordinator of the Stop Bullying Coalition.

-On behalf of the Stop Bullying Coalition, I am pleased to urge passage of H1814, an Act of Senator Joan Lovely and Representative Sally Kerans to create the office of the tenant advocate in the Office of the Attorney General.
+On behalf of the Stop Bullying Coalition, I urge you to vote in favor of H1814: An Act to create the office of the tenant advocate in the Office of the Attorney General, an Act of Senator Joan Lovely and Representative Sally Kerans.

-This bill fills the gap in protecting the rights of tenants because it will provide oversight over, and accountability for, providers of subsidized and public housing and thus prevent bullying, mobbing (bullying by a group), and harassment.
+H1814 fills the gap in protecting the legal rights of tenants because it provides oversight and accountability for providers of subsidized and public housing and thus prevents bullying, mobbing (bullying by a group), and harassment.

-I was privileged to serve as the only tenant commissioner on the Commission on Bullying in 2017.
-With the help of tenants, commissioners, and subject experts, I was the lead on extensive research, including a statewide survey.
-Our research showed that many of the respondents lived in developments with multiple examples of bullying, mobbing, and harassment.
+As the only tenant commissioner on the Commission on Bullying in 2017, I led extensive research, including a statewide survey.
+We discovered that almost half of the respondents lived in developments with bullying, mobbing, and harassment.
 Very few got relief.
 The root problem is the lack of effective intervention by the housing provider.
+Tenants have no real access to a remedy.

 I am grateful for the ideas and support of the members and partners of our coalition.